List of Regular Show characters: The Sensei

 The Sensei (voiced by Sam Marin) is a red-haired, overachieving and obese man who used to teach Death-Kwon-Do.
 After Mordecai and Rigby stole his moves in "Death Punchies", he was forced to shut his dojo down.
 He re-appears in "Sandwich of Death" as the owner of Death-Kwon-Do Dojo Pizza and Subs and helps them retrieve the cure for Benson, who ate the Death Sandwich incorrectly.
 It is revealed that he had a falling out with his master, who tried to kill him when they tried to retrieve the cure.
 He returns in "Death Kwon Do-Livery," where Mordecai, Rigby, and his apprentice attempt to help him go through a surgery operation for his new stomach.
 The reason is that his stomach exploded due to his Death Kwon Do Sandwich of Health, which is incredibly unhealthy.
 His apprentice later turns on them due to how his master had treated him, and that he had snuck in after working hours to eat it and thus he needs a replacement stomach.
 Despite his attempts to steal the stomach, the duo stop him and manage to save the sensei.

-Dr. Reuben Langer
+Doctor Reuben Langer

-Dr. Reuben Langer (voiced by Troy Baker) was the new leader of the Dome project who first appeared in "The Button."
-After Mordecai, Rigby, and the gang froze the original leader, Dr. Dome, Langer was sent in his place to continue the Dome project.
+Doctor Reuben Langer (voiced by Troy Baker) was the new leader of the Dome project who first appeared in "The Button."
+After Mordecai, Rigby, and the gang defeated the original leader, Doctor Dome, Langer was sent in his place to continue the Dome project.
 He told the gang not to push the button yet, as it was hinted that Langer and his crew were working on the rockets for The Park.
-In the episode "Rigby's Graduation Day," he sent a fax to the gang to push the button to launch them into space for their mission: protect and train Pops against his long-lost evil brother, Anti-Pops.
+In the episode "Rigby's Graduation Day Special," he sent a fax to the gang to push the button to launch them into space for their mission: protect and train Pops against his long-lost evil brother, Anti-Pops.